Yenchu/hello-node/README.md

 hello-node
 ==========

-A sample application with node.js, AngularJS and Boostrap.
+A sample application with node.js, express, mongoose, AngularJS and Boostrap.